GovTechSG/purple-a11y/README.md

 ```shell
 node -v
 ```
 - If you do not have node, or if there is a need to manage your node versions, you can consider using [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm).
-Follow the instructions on the poge.
+After NVM is installed, you can then install an LTS version of Node:
 ```shell
 # Install NodeJS version with NVM
 nvm install --lts